coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 Cardano documentation tends to be scattered around the Internet, including duplicate or out-of-date information.
 Some members of the Cardano community contribute in multiple roles.

-The Cardano Resource Index aims to present, without bias, a well-rounded collection of general Cardano resources available online and useful for stake pool operators, listed alphabetically by name or topic, including an accurate description of content available from each resource.
+The Cardano Resource Index aims to present, without bias, a well-rounded collection of general Cardano resources available online and useful for stake pool operators, listed alphabetically by name or topic, including an accurate description of content available at each resource.

 [BlockFrost.io](https://blockfrost.io/) offers an Application Programming Interface (API), webhooks and InterPlanetary File System (IPFS) decentralized file storage, allowing you to tap into Cardano's potential without the need for manual checks.